GLIMS-RGI/rgi_user_guide/docs/regions/rgi09.md

 # 09: Russian Arctic

-Covers all glaciers and ice caps in Novaya Zemlya, Severnaya Zemlya, Franz Josef Land, Ushakov Island and Victoria Island.
+This region encompasses all glaciers on the islands in the Russian Arctic including Novaya Zemlya, Severnaya Zemlya, Franz Josef Land, Ushakov Island and Victoria Island.

 ```{admonition} Subregions
 :class: note, dropdown